Pre-Arrival Information

 • Hotel Shuttles – If you are going to stay in a hotel before arriving at Rice University, several hotels have shuttles from the airport.
 Confirm with your hotel whether they have shuttles available, and confirm the date and time of your arrival.

-• Car rental – Prices vary, but may be researched online on various travel websites.
+• Car rental – Prices vary but may be researched online on various travel websites.
 You will probably want to make a reservation ahead of time.

 • International Student Clubs Airport Pick-Up Program – Many International Student Clubs at Rice, such as the Indian Students Association at Rice (ISAR) or the Rice Chinese Students and Scholars Association (RCSSA), offer transportation from the airports for the new incoming students.